-The priests still draw power from the god Shubba Nil, and can turn living as a cleric turns unholy.
+The priests still draw power from the god Shubba Nil, and can turn living creatures as a second level cleric turns undead.
+Player Characters may Save to resist.

 Shubba Nil, the ancient god of the dead, granted his priests limited immortality, of a sort, to carry out their sacred duties.
-The priests reside in the valley still, halfmad after centuries of isolation with no one to prepare for burial.
+The priests reside in the valley still, half-mad after centuries of isolation with no one to prepare for burial.
 They are eager to do so again, even if it means they have to speed up the dying process themselves!

-The magic that grants the priests immortality only works within The Valley of Shubba Nil.
+The magic that grants the priests immortality only works within the Valley of Shubba Nil.
 If the priests leave the valley, the ravages of time are visited upon them immediately, and their bodies turn to dust, blowing away in the wind as if they never existed.